top of page

 After an hour by myself I was ready again to take on the city and its crowds.

 I remember a visit to San Gimignano, one of the most popular spots in Tuscany.
 The crowds were maddening!
 Then the most wonderful thing happened: it started to pour.
-I took shelter under an archway and watched as the crowds made a beeline home.
+I took shelter under an archway and watched as the crowds made a beeline for their accommodations.
 Half an hour later the sun came out and I had the place to myself.

-Those of you who have travelled with us know this as our guides and tour leader excel at this: when walking around a place like Siena, be sure to duck down an alleyway or a forgotten street, into a hidden courtyard.
+Those of you who have travelled with us know this, as our guides and tour leaders excel at this: when walking around a town like Siena, be sure to duck down an alleyway or a forgotten street, or into a hidden courtyard.
 Find out what lies beyond the touristy streets lined with shops selling cheap souvenirs.
 That is where 95% of tourists hang out - go beyond and find a whole world opening up to you!

 Galleria Borghese, Rome